Ukraine

 You are not allowed to use your car in Germany without insurance.

 Important: Driving without a licence is an administrative offence in Germany.
-You can face a fine if you do so.
+You may receive a fine and “points” on your driving record for this.

 Further information on registering Ukrainian vehicles in Germany can be found in the Federal Ministry for Digital Affairs and Transport in German and Ukrainian leaflet.
 You can also find out how the safety check of your vehicle works and what exactly is checked in the Ministry's leaflet in German and Ukrainian.